kkoomen/vim-doge/README.md

 Default: `'<S-Tab>'`

-The mapping to jump backward to the next `TODO` item in a comment.
+The mapping to jump backward to the previous `TODO` item in a comment.
 Requires `g:doge_comment_interactive` to be enabled.

 ### `g:doge_comment_interactive`